PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 19:30:43
+Last updated: 2024-04-07 19:31:16
-Random Quote: Eleven: "Promise?"Mike: "It means something that you can't break.
-Ever." - Mike Wheeler
+Random Quote: You know what they say about relationships.
+Every waking moment's a battle. - Barney Stinson